SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 ### Bringing the ease of desktop development to the web

-### Bringing the ease of desktop development to the web

 We believe that conventional PHP frameworks offer very little help with building reusable user interface components, so Agile Toolkit borrows core principles found in desktop GUI frameworks such as Cocoa, QT and .Net.
 This means that:

-* The framework provides a consistent, skinnable and professional look and feel for your application, based on standard UI components such as buttons, menus, forms and fields
+* The framework provides a consistent, professional look and feel for your application, based on standard UI components such as buttons, menus, forms and fields
+* The look and feel is easy to skin or customise
 * Actual implementation of a UI component (HTML template, JavaScript widgets, events and CSS) is abstracted and knowledge of the underlying nuts and bolts is not necessary to build your application
 * In general everything is done in PHP, including configuration, Models and advanced data queries, and View layout, logic and Event binding
 * Components are modular and independent &ndash; for example placing multiple CRUD components on the same page or embedding them inside your custom component is simple and intuitive
-* UI logic is cleanly separated from Business logic by design
+* UI logic is cleanly separated from business logic by design
 * And your data structures bind seamlessly to your interface widgets.

-Agile Toolkit offers all of these benefits to developers building data-centric AJAX applications in PHP.
+Agile Toolkit bring the convenience and power of desktop development to building data-centric AJAX applications in PHP.

-### So how is Agile Toolkit different?
+### How is Agile Toolkit different?

 We call our solution a Toolkit rather than a framework because the focus is on rapid development with reusable interface and business components.
 And we call it Agile because the components are designed to adapt easily and reliably as agile requirements evolve.